Noise Levels in Black Mountain Ranch, San Diego, CA | Find Quiet Neighborhoods With Our Sound Map

 Quiet suburban street at night

-Eastern Black Mountain Ranch sounds about 145% louder than Western Black Mountain Ranch to the human ear, a 12.9 dBA gap.
+To the human ear, noise in eastern Black Mountain Ranch sounds about 214% louder than in southwestern Black Mountain Ranch, a 16.5 dBA gap.
 Every 10 dBA roughly doubles perceived loudness.
 Within any of these directions, two homes a quarter mile apart can still differ by 10 or more dBA depending on how close they sit to a major highway.

 How far back from do you need to be?